aurelian/aurelian.github.com/_posts/en/2018-12-16-maratona-di-pisa.md

 {% include figure.html image=img %}

 ### Analysis
 I'm happy with the performance although I PRd by seconds.
 I executed the plan as I had it laid down, the wind had influenced the outcome thou I really think my race was lost between 22 and 29 where I wasted a lot of energy on something that was completely out of my control: the kilometer markers being off.
-Not having water when needed was also stressful.
-Overall, I went into this race with the wrong mindset, I should have chilled the f*&*!k out.
+The water stations were not predictable and not having water when needed was also stressful.
+Overall, I went into this race with the wrong mindset, I should have chilled the f*&*!k out and take everything as it is.

-I knew it won't be the big breakthrough marathon that I'm striving to make, thou for this to happen I would need to run more and maybe train smarter.
+I knew Pisa Marathon won't be the big breakthrough marathon that I'm striving to make.
+For this to happen I would need to run more and maybe train smarter.

 {% include lightbox.html %}

-<div id="amzn-assoc-ad-ff441b73-4c11-4cec-a40b-43e398c969da"></div><script async src="//z-na.amazon-adsystem.com/widgets/onejs?MarketPlace=US&adInstanceId=ff441b73-4c11-4cec-a40b-43e398c969da"></script>